Figuring out whether you need to buy a rail pass, and if so how to choo-choo-choose between your options, can seem more daunting than it really is.

 How far out should I buy a rail pass?

 Rail pass prices fluctuate during the year based on the dollar-euro exchange rate (and other variables) and are subject to change without notice.
 The US price you pay will be locked in at the time of ticketing, much like an airline ticket, and this rate remains in computer records of your purchase.
-(Your printed pass may show the price in euros only.)
-After you buy a rail pass, you have six months to validate it at a train station in Europe.
+(Your pass may show the price in euros only.)

-Can I get a refund on my rail pass?
+Can I get a refund on my rail pass or train tickets?

-Validated/partly used rail passes are not refundable unless you get a European railway official to certify that it was not used past a certain date.
+Activated/partly used rail passes are not refundable.
 The rule applies regardless of illness, injury, death, or rail strike.

 Rail passes can't be exchanged per se.
-If you need a different pass, return the one you bought (see above), then simply buy the new pass.
+If you need a different pass, cancel the one you bought before using it (see above), then buy the new pass (at its current price).

 Which iteration of my name should I use on my rail pass?

-The gender, last name, first name (or first initial), and country of residence on your rail pass must match the passport (or green card) you present when validating your pass.
+The gender, last name, first initial, and country of residence on your rail pass must match the passport (or green card) you present when using your pass.
 Middle names are not used.
-Passes are printed with the passholders' name(s) on them, and are not transferable to other people.
+Passes come with the passholders' name(s) on them, and are not transferable to other people.

 I live in Europe — can I use one of these passes?

 Most rail passes sold in the US cannot be used by residents of Europe.
 You are not a resident of Europe if you live on an American military base or have only a temporary student visa for Europe.
-You must provide proof of at least six months' residence outside Europe (and outside the Russian Federation or Turkey) when validating most rail passes sold in the US; a passport or green card is the usual proof.
-Centrain passes, however, require only proof of residence outside the countries covered: Balkan, BritRail, European East, and all single-country Swiss passes.
+You must provide proof of at least six months' residence outside Europe (and outside the Russian Federation or Turkey) when first using most rail passes sold in the US; a passport or green card is the usual proof.
+BritRail and Swiss passes, however, require only proof of residence outside the countries covered.
 (A variety of other rail passes are designed for European residents, such as InterRail passes.)

-What exactly does it mean to "validate" a rail pass?
+What exactly does it mean to "activate" a rail pass?